Receive a free 2 day Cape Town City Stay package when Find out more

 Later we arrive at our lodge in Ghanzi, and this evening we experience some traditional tribal dancing by the San community.
 The traditional San (bushman) people are indigenous to Southern Africa having inhabited the area for over 30 000 years surviving in harsh conditions as nomadic hunter-gatherers.

-Waking on day 15 we have breakfast and take a boat ride into this amazing wetland area.
-Cruising along the windy waterways of the delta we head to Seronga where we switch to a safari vehicle that transfers us to our remote delta camp.
+Waking on day 15 we have breakfast and travel into the Okavango Delta, heading to our remote delta camp.
 After settling in at our exclusive camp we set off on an afternoon mokoro canoe trip in the private concession area, depending on seasonal water levels.
 Mekoros are the traditional dug-out vessels used to navigate the labyrinth of shallow delta channels.
 Local polers (guides that pole the canoes through the water) take us on a relaxing mokoro ride ending with a spectacular sunset and sundowners in the bush.
 Returning to camp we spend the night around our campfire under starry skies in this wild place, surrounded by the sounds of nature.

 On day 16 we rise early for a full day of exploring the Okavango Delta on mokoro rides and bush walks.
 Typically, we glide out onto the reed-lined channels, making our way through the pristine bush to one of the secluded delta islands.
 Then we embark on a thrilling nature walk with a local expert, learning about the plants and looking for signs of wildlife.
 The wild animals of the delta are unaccustomed to people, but we may see some of these shy inhabitants on our walk.
 Returning from our nature walk, we spend time unwinding at camp, enjoying the quiet natural setting.
 Later in the afternoon we take a cruise along the intricate waterways of the Okavango Delta.
 Much of our exploring is done by mekoros (traditional dug-out canoes), depending on water levels.